Mining Intelligence and News

 SnapshotThe North Island Project is an advanced stage copper-gold porphyry project containing the Hushamu and Red Dog Deposits and six other partially explored mineral occurrences of porphyry deposit types.

-On May 25, 2023, Northisle announced it had received a 5-year area-based permit for the Northwest Expo and Red Dog / Goodspeed areas.
+On May 25, 2023, Northisle Copper and Gold announced the receipt of a 5-year area-based permit for the Northwest Expo and Red Dog/Goodspeed areas.

-Latest NewsNorthisle Announces Filing of NI 43-101 Technical Report for North Island Project November 11, 2024
+Latest NewsNorthisle Announces Filing of NI43-101 Technical Report for North Island Project April 4, 2025

 Owners